luminahi/courses-system-api/README.md

 API using Node.js(21.1.0) with Express, TypeScript, Knex, Jest.

 run:

-  - npm build
-  - npm test
+-   npm setup
 -   npm start

 application will be running at http://localhost:3000, but you can modify the .env to your liking.